raghavendrashetty93/mule-apimanager-automation/README.md

 ## Workflow Creation

-- Create GitHub Secret with name MULESOFT_ANYPOINT_PASSWORD and provide Anypoint Platform password as value.
+- Create GitHub Secrets with name MULESOFT_ANYPOINT_PASSWORD, MULESOFT_ANYPOINT_PASSUSERNAME and store Anypoint Platform credentials.
 We can create GitHub secrets from the Settings page.
 It can be either Repository Secret or Organization Secret.
 - Navigate to your GitHub repositories branch for which version update automation needs ro be configured.
 - Click on ‘Actions’ and then click on ‘Configure’ button under ‘Simple workflow’
 - You can optionally rename the name of the workflow.